React Elements

 and JSX (which merely converts back to createElement()

-), it's a great idea to look into what exactly is returned by a createElement()
+), it's time to look into what exactly is returned by a createElement()

 call.